microsoft/PowerBI-JavaScript/README.md

 [![GitHub tag](https://img.shields.io/github/tag/microsoft/powerbi-javascript.svg)](https://github.com/Microsoft/PowerBI-JavaScript/tags)
 [![Gitter](https://img.shields.io/gitter/room/Microsoft/PowerBI-JavaScript.svg)](https://gitter.im/Microsoft/PowerBI-JavaScript)

-## Wiki
+## Documentation
-See the [wiki](https://github.com/Microsoft/PowerBI-JavaScript/wiki) for more details about embedding, service configuration, setting a default page, page navigation, dynamically applying filters, and more.
+See the [Power BI embedded analytics Client APIs documentation](https://docs.microsoft.com/javascript/api/overview/powerbi/) to learn how to embed a Power BI report in your application and how to use the client APIs.

-## Code Docs
+## Reference
-See the [code docs](https://microsoft.github.io/PowerBI-JavaScript) for detailed information about classes, interfaces, types, etc.
+See the [library reference](https://docs.microsoft.com/en-us/javascript/api/powerbi/powerbi-client/) for detailed information about classes, interfaces, types, etc.

-## Demo
+## Playground
-New [live demo](https://microsoft.github.io/PowerBI-JavaScript/demo) for a sample application using the `powerbi-client` library in scenarios such as page navigation, applying filters, updating settings, and more.
+The [playground](https://aka.ms/pbieplayground) is the home for Power BI embedded analytics, where you can get hands-on coding experience, embed your own reports, and interact with our client APIs to see instant results.
+In addition, you’ll find there our interactive showcases to get inspiration regarding how you can apply these features in your applications.
+Lastly, we’ve created a new learning center to help you find all the relevant samples, tutorials, and documentation you’ll need for a successful integration.

 ## Installation